-How has AMCHAM helped facilitate American investment into Thailand?
+How has AMCHAM helped facilitate US investment into Thailand?

 AMCHAM provides comprehensive advice and guidance to US businesses that express an interest in Thailand.
 We also provide connectivity between the Thai and US governments, as well as a network of established US businesses here.
 In 2015, AMCHAM held over 330 events for our members.
-Many of these events were organized by AMCHAM's over 25 Committees, which cover various business sectors such as auto, energy, healthcare, travel and tourism, food and agriculture, and ICT, as well as special interest areas ranging from legal to marketing and community engagement.
-Companies can sign up to learn more and use these events as a way to build their network, seek assistance, share opinions, and try to lobby the Thai or US governments for greater support.
-There are many issues that are common among all foreign investors in Thailand, and AMCHAM coordinates with the JFCCT and other Chambers on these issues, too.
+Many of these events were organized by AMCHAM's over 25 committees, which cover various business sectors such as auto, energy, healthcare, travel and tourism, food and agriculture, and ICT, as well as special interest areas ranging from legal, to marketing, to community engagement.
+Companies can sign up to learn more, and use these events as a way to build their networks, seek assistance, share opinions, and try to lobby the Thai or US governments for greater support.
+There are many issues that are common among all foreign investors in Thailand, and AMCHAM coordinates with the JFCCT and other Chambers on these issues too.
 Examples of such issues on which we collaborate include things like intellectual property rights, customs, data privacy, and visas/work permits.
 AMCHAM is strongly supported by its over 800 member companies and is a well-funded chamber.
-It uses its resources to contribute to the local community and to try to find ways to improve the Thai economy, and in so doing the investment prospects for US businesses.
+It uses its resources to contribute to the local community, and to try to find ways to improve the Thai economy, and in so doing the investment prospects for US businesses.

 How important is the corporate segment of Citibank's services in Thailand?